Gopinath1302/DC_OPS/readme.md

 # Pet Adoption

 This application named Adams Pet Shop invites a user to create a account before visiting the pet shop.

+## Version 1.0:

 ### Database Connectivity:

 The database creation is currently at this Python code.
 Later the code will be sent to the Database and This is the initial stage of the application.

 ![Table Creation and Database Connectivity](https://i.ibb.co/3T7dyhX/User-Login.png)